Gabriel Moreno Preview, Player Props: Diamondbacks vs. White Sox

 Gabriel Moreno At The Plate

-- Moreno has picked up an RBI in 35.6% of his games this season, with two or more RBI in 5.9% of his games.
-He has also plated three or more runs in four contests.
+- Moreno has driven in a run in 37 games this season (36.3%), including six games with more than one RBI (5.9%).
+He has also driven home three or more of his team's runs in four contests.

 - He has scored a run in 29 games this season, with multiple runs three times.